-For incoming messages, the contextEngineID is used to determine to which application the scopedPDU will be sent for processing.
+For incoming messages, the contextEngineID is used in conjunction with pduType to determine to which application the scopedPDU will be sent for processing.

 For outgoing messages, the v3MP sets the contextEngineID to the value provided by the application in the request for a message to be sent.